-This BMP applies to properties that store solid wastes, including garbage, recyclables, compostable materials and cooking grease containers outdoors.
+This BMP applies to properties that store solid wastes, including garbage, recyclables, compostable materials, and cooking grease containers outdoors.
 If improperly stored, these wastes can contribute a variety of pollutants to stormwater.

 • Store all solid wastes in suitable containers (Figure 1).
-Check storage containers for damage and replace them if they are leaking, corroded, or otherwise deteriorating.
+Check storage containers and trash compactors for damage and replace them if they are leaking, corroded, or otherwise deteriorating.